aehrc/fhir-analytics-pipeline/README.md

 - `hasHD`: has the patient been ever diagnosed with a heart disease
 - `hasCKD`: has the patient been ever diagnosed with a chronic kidney disease
 - `hasBMIOver30`: has the patient ever had BMI over 30
-- `isCovidVaccinated`: has the patient been vaccianed with any of the COVID-19 vaccines
+- `isCovidVaccinated`: has the patient been vaccinated with any of the COVID-19 vaccines

 ### Design and implementation